Shalini-Mishra22/SortingAlgorithm/README.md

 ## Live Demo

-You can try the live demo of the Sorting Visualizer [here](https://kishor-23.github.io/sorting-visualizer/).
+You can try the live demo of the Sorting Visualizer

-## Screenshots